 Online CE Options for Nurses on Leave

-Taking a break from clinical work doesn’t mean you have to attend in-person courses.
-Most state boards accept online CE, and there are accredited platforms that offer flexible, self-paced options across all specialties.
-Look for providers that are approved by the American Nurses Credentialing Center (ANCC) or recognized specifically by your state board.
+Most state boards accept online CE.
+Look for providers approved by the American Nurses Credentialing Center (ANCC) or specifically recognized by your state board.

 How Do You Reactivate an Inactive Nursing License?